Skip to content

 Toggle

 Sun exposure: Antibiotics commonly used for STI prophylaxis can increase sun sensitivity.
-Protect your skin with sunscreen or by wearing protective clothing outdoors.
+Protect your skin with sunscreen or by wearing protective clothing when outdoors.

-Generally, it's advisable to eat something before taking antibiotics for STI prophylaxis to avoid nausea.
+In general, it is advisable to eat something before taking antibiotics for STI prophylaxis to avoid nausea.

 How are antibiotics for STI prophylaxis typically used as PEP?